Safety and adapted vehicles

 - Rods connecting hand controls to pedals should be close to the steering column and preferably enclosed to keep them out of the way of knee-bolster airbags.

-- It is usually better to leave an airbag in place and switched on even if your controls may get in the way if it inflates.
+- It's usually better to leave an airbag in place and switched on even if your controls may get in the way if it inflates.

 Airbags and seating position

-You could be injured by the airbag if you sit too close to it, though modern cars have a multi-stage inflation system, which reduces this risk.
-Safety experts recommend:
+You could be injured by the airbag if you sit too close to it, though airbags with multi-stage inflation system reduces this risk.

 - sitting as far back as is practicable